 Frequently Asked Questions.

-As a self-publisher, you will need to set-up an Amazon KDP account if you decide to use this method of publishing.
+As a self-publisher, you will need to set up an Amazon KDP account if you decide to use this method of publishing.
 Amazon only works with paperback titles.
 This is a fairly easy process and shouldn't take you too long to set it up.
-Once this is set up, this is now your shop window where your books can be sold from.
+Once this is set up, this is now your shop window where your books can be sold.

 Once the book is live (It can take up to 72 hours to be approved by Amazon once uploaded and approved by you), you will have a sales link that you will use to market the book on your social media pages and author groups.
 Your customer will be able to purchase the book via this sales link.
 Once purchased Amazon will print the book and send it directly to your customer.

-Amazon will pay you royalties (varying on which sales set-up you choose).
+Amazon will pay you royalties (depending on which sales set-up you choose).